Healthcare Blog

 Forge Your Own Path

 So, look at what your competitors are doing.
-Rather than do the same, find out what they’re not doing, then pursue those strategies.
+Rather than doing the same, find out what they’re not doing—then pursue those strategies.

 It will be your first step in attracting the right candidates for your workplace, ensuring they are a good fit and maintaining a stream of candidates down the road.